Chestnut45/cityscape/README.md

 ### Performance:

-The most expensive things to render in the cityscape are the point lights and the shadow map, below are some benchmark screenshots for how far I could push out the view distance before dropping below 60fps on a 3070ti with various settings.
+The most expensive things to render in the cityscape are the point lights and the shadow map.
+Below are some benchmark screenshots at max view distance with point lights on and shadows disabled / enabled.

 ![benchmark.png](https://github.com/Chestnut45/cityscape/blob/main/benchmark.png)